Frosthaven/zmk-config/README.md

 ## Layers
 Layer 0 is the default layer, `COLE-DH`.
 This is a ColemakDH layout.

-*Note: Actions in blue text indicate that you must hold the key down for it to activate.*

 ![Layer 0](/visual/LAYER0.png)
 ![Layer 5](/visual/LAYER5.png)
 ![Layer 6](/visual/LAYER6.png)